-In the 183 years the name Westford Academy has existed, the funds have increased by prudent management to the current volumne.
+In the 183 years the name Westford Aendemy has existed, the funds have increased by prudent management to the current volume.
 This has been done, particularly in recent years, by adding a portion of income to capital.
 New contributions have not kept pace at all with the increased growth of the Academy student population.

-Although about half of the student grants are in the form of interest-free loans, it take several years for these loans to be repaid so that the money can be recycled to new Academy seniors.
+Although about half of the student grants are in the form of interest-free loans, it takes several years for these loans to be repaid so that the money can be recycled to new Academy seniors.

-There are several ways of increasing donations to the general fund, Treasurer Alan W. Bell stated.
+THERE ARE SEVERAL ways of increasing donations to the general fund, Treasurer Alan W. Bell stated.
 Cash gifts could be added to the general fund.
-If of sufficient amount, the donation could be named for a specified person, cause or group.